-- a) Mass loss caused by descaling procedures according to 4.5.3. - b) Mass loss caused by the corrosion experiment according to 4.5.4. - c) In case of determination of corrosion kinetics: mass loss Δm divided by surface area A as a function of time. - d) Image of appearance after testing. - e) Image of cross section including the surface layer of the metallographic section of test piece after testing.
-The chosen magnifications must clearly show the extent of the total attack in a single micrograph. - f) Results of any metallographic investigations performed according to 5. - g) Results of analysis of corrosive substance after long-term exposure, if performed according to 4.2.2.
+- a) Mass loss caused by descaling procedures, according to 4.5.3. - b) Mass loss caused by the corrosion experiment, according to 4.5.4. - c) In case of determination of corrosion kinetics: mass loss, Δm , divided by surface area, A, as a function of time. - d) Image of appearance after testing. - e) Image of cross section including the surface layer of the metallographic section of test piece after testing.
+The chosen magnifications must clearly show the extent of the total attack in a single micrograph. - f) Results of any metallographic investigations performed, according to Clause 5. - g) Results of analysis of corrosive deposit after long-term exposure, if performed according to 4.2.2.